gu-fan/localbundle.vim/README.rst

 This is a vim plugin for the Vundle_ users. seperated from my previous forked vundle repo to a single plugin.

-It will move all file of the bundles in ~/.vim/bundle/ into ~/.vim/localbundle/
+It will copy all file of the bundles in ~/.vim/bundle/ into ~/.vim/localbundle/

 and remove runtimepath of these bundles. and add  ~/.vim/localbundle/ to &rtp.